Create a new integration from docs

 |---|---|

-| Anthropic API key | Required for all LLM work.
+| Anthropic API key | Required for the default LLM provider.
 Flag → $ANTHROPIC_API_KEY → truto profiles set-key anthropic → interactive prompt. |

 | Truto login | Required when improving an existing slug (acme) so the CLI can load live config and categories. |